 Intermittent fasting is a very old concept that has recently grown in popularity.
 Breakfast comes from the term “break fast,” which is what occurs in our sleep.
-While we sleep, our body does not consume food.
-It is intended to focus on cellular repair, rest, and autophagy.
+While we sleep, our body does not consume food and gets a much-needed break from digestion.
+This time is intended to focus on cellular repair, rest, and autophagy.
 Autophagy is the body’s ability to recycle old cells and make newer, improved ones.
 This process is activated when we fast.
+Autophagy is beneficial to the body because it helps the body’s cells perform a natural cleaning process.

 What Is Intermittent Fasting?